tfuxu/floodit/README.md

 Some parts of the backend code used to generate and flood board are based on code from [Open Flood](https://github.com/GunshipPenguin/open_flood) and [The FloodIt! game](https://otfried.org/scala/floodit.html) example made by [Otfried Cheong](https://github.com/otfried/).

 I also read explanations of [Flood fill](https://en.wikipedia.org/wiki/Flood_fill) algorithm implementations to better understand the process of board filling in game.

+The general structure of this project is based on my [Gotk4 Go + Meson project template](https://github.com/tfuxu/gotk4_meson).